w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict software">

-In non-web software, a “link” is any text string or image in the user interface outside a user interface control that behaves like a hypertext link.
-This does not include general user interface controls or buttons.
-(An OK button, for example, would not be a link.)</div>
+In non-web software, a “link” is any user interface control that behaves like a hypertext link.</div>

 <div class="note wcag2ict software">